 For the example in JVET-Y0059, the uri would point to the network itself, and the number of 2134 bytes given above would be the sequence-dependent update thereof.

-Why 21 bits for nnrpf_id?
+Q: Why 21 bits for nnrpf_id?
+Considered to be sufficient.

 Can line-wise processing be done?
 Currently not.